 Electric vehicles have fewer parts to service, so they’re generally less expensive to repair and maintain than conventional cars.

-Is servicing cheaper on electric cars?
+Is it cheaper to maintain electric cars?

 Why electric cars will never work?

 So why aren’t there more electric vehicles (EVs) on the world’s roads?
 Reasons for the slow uptake of electric vehicles vary between countries.
 A UK survey found the most common reason for not buying one was a lack of fast charging points (37%) followed by concerns about range (35%) and cost (33%).